-We will host three major fundraising events per year which will be sponsored, planned, and run by the school's parent organization (HSA) with the support of the school's director of advancement.
-We hope that all families will participate in these events is some capacity by committing time, talent and treasure to the best of their ability.
+We will host no more than three major fundraising events per year which will be sponsored, planned, and run by the school's parent organization (HSA) with the support of the school's director of advancement.
+We hope that all families will participate in these events in some capacity by committing time, talent and treasure to the best of their ability.